ryanmdoyle/component-library/README.md

+# Component Library
+Going to be a basic site with components like buttons and text to view/play around with effects.

 # Starter for Next.js with styled-components

 This is a simple starter repo for starting a Next.js project with Next.js and SSR styled-components.
 In addition to a typical Next.js project, it includes the following setup: